 Today, you may chat with a teammate from Chicago, tomorrow — email a client from Canberra, and the day after — call a partner from Liverpool.

-Some companies have a style guide establishing a default English dialect for corporate communication, marketing and content promotion.
+Some companies have a style guide establishing a default English dialect spelling for corporate communication, marketing and content promotion.
 In many cases, it depends on the target geo zone the majority of clients come from.

 On the one hand, using one dialect is convenient for the staff, on the other — may cause misunderstanding with clients.
 Brits, for example, prefer their dialect over others.